-Remember that puffy chubby lump of almost pure carbohydrate in pink garb?
+Remember those puffy chubby lumps of almost pure carbohydrate in pink (more like magenta) garb?

-In Hokkien, we call it “Mee Koo” or Flour Tortoise.
-Traditionally, it was made for birthday celebrations, both of mortal humans and immortal celestial beings (the latter apparently have also acquired an affinity for these cutesy earthly buns).
+In Hokkien, we call them “Mee Koo” or Flour Tortoise.
+Traditionally, they were made for birthday celebrations, both of mortal humans and immortal celestial beings.
+It tickled me pink to think how the latter apparently had also acquired an appetite for these cutesy earthly buns.

-Over the years, the plain oval shape has also evolved into more modern versions, which may sprout legs, tails and heads, and also a variety of inscriptions of the wishful-thinking kind on the back; others with an alluring pinched-in waistline.
+Over the years, the plain oval shape has also evolved into more modern versions, which may sprout legs, tails and heads, and also bear a variety of inscriptions of the wishful-thinking kind on the back; others developed alluring pinched-in waistlines.

 In my younger days, me too, had a liking for them, especially when dipped into a bowl of curry.
 Hmm, yummy yum yum.
 What carbo?
 Eat first.